anubhavrawal/Make-Intrepreter/README.md

     * Rule targets and prerequisites (any line that doesn't start with a `#` or `\t`)
     * "Recipe" actions (lines under rule targets and prerequisites that begin with `\t`)
 1. Complete "recipes" are separated by a blank line.
-1. Annoyingly throw errors if the file is formatted incorrectly, **do not be lenient**!
+1. Annoyingly throws errors if the file is formatted incorrectly.
 1. There are **no** "implicit rules", everything must be included in the `Fakefile`.

 #### [Parsing Recipes](https://www.gnu.org/software/make/manual/html_node/Rule-Example.html#Rule-Example)